 A drive up to the basin is a must for birders, no trip to Big Bend is complete without it.

-Where to Find a Colima Warbler
+Where to See a Colima Warbler

 Big Bend National Park is the only public location to see a Colima Warbler in the US.
 They’re often found near the top of the Pinnacles Trail, about 2 hours of hiking from the trailhead.
 Boot Canyon Trail is also a good place to find them.
 Mid-April through May is the best time to search.

-The good news is the views get more spectacular as you hike up the trail.
+The good news is the views get more spectacular as you progress up the trail.
 Plus there’s other birds to keep you entertained along the way like Mexican Jay, Acorn Woodpecker, and Painted Redstart.

 Cottonwood Campground is similar to Rio Grande Village because it’s right on the river, but it’s much smaller and with fewer people.
 This makes it feel more remote and quiet.
-Travel here on a weekday between April and October and you might end up with the whole place to yourself.

 There’s always at least one owl species to be found here, and shortly after dark you can get up to three species calling at once.
 Great Horned Owl and Western Screech Owl is common, and Elf Owls are often here mid-spring through summer.